 Does joint custody always require joint legal and physical arrangements?

 No. This arrangement can include either joint legal or joint physical custody or both.
 The decision is ultimately up to the court and depends on the individual circumstances of each case.
-Joint custody arrangements can be tailored to fit specific needs, circumstances, and preferences.
+Joint arrangements custody can be tailored to fit specific needs, circumstances, and preferences.

 Conclusion